Brozgar/pc-issues-wiki/README.md

 ## Comments on the project

 I tried to finish the task as fast as possible, which took me around 6 hours.
-It would take me less if I wouldn't use Windows as an OS due to some OS related issues I came across.
+That was my first Vue app, so it took some researching.
+Also it would take me less if I wouldn't use Windows as an OS due to some OS related issues I came across.

 I kept the original data structure from the provided JSON for the database, but I would change it, making each issue type a separate mongo document.